Entry Level SEO Tips

 Some of the most popular and well-known are Ahrefs, Moz, Screaming Frog, BrightEdge, Majestic SEO, SEMRush, WooRank, WebCEO, and Raventools; that said, there is a range of SEO tools at all price points.

-We tend to recommend Ahrefs as a great option for most website owners – the subscription plans range from $99 to $999 per month, and it allows for competitive research, keyword analysis, site audits, and more.
+We tend to recommend Ahrefs as a great SEO tool for most website owners – the subscription plans range from $99 to $999 per month, and it allows for competitive research, keyword analysis, keyword difficulty, SEO metrics, site audit, and more.

 Plus, it is fairly user friendly for SEO newbies but advanced enough for more experienced users.